Hornbill-Docs/hdoc-guide/hdoc-guide/hdocbook/using-links.md

 This can be particularly useful for enabling quick navigation to relevant content on a page, without having to scroll through the entire page to find it.
 When a user clicks on a hash anchor link, the browser locates the element with the corresponding ID attribute and brings it into view.

-Hornbill Docs supports both same-page and other-page hash anchor links:
+Hornbill Docs supports both same-page and different-page hash anchor links:

 **Same Page**

-To link to content on the same page, you do not need to provide the root-referenced internal URL as described in the [section above](#hornbill-docs-url-structure), you can just populate the link with the target section ID as so:
+To link to a section of content on the same page, you do not need to provide the root-referenced internal URL as described in the [section above](#hornbill-docs-url-structure), you can just populate the link with the target section ID as so:

 ```md
 [Hornbill Docs URL Structure](#hornbill-docs-url-structure)